pearkes/bigwig/README.md

 bun run check                 # Lint + format
 ```

+## Security

+The CLI agent being run by the worker process executes with the equivalent of `--dangerously-allow-all`.
+You should only use this if you have a strong understanding of the risks associated, and take the appropriate precautions in the environment the agent is running in.

+The client (iOS app) and server pair together to protect the server endpoints, which expose the API to run tasks.
+The client claims a nonce, then proves possession of a newly generated device key by signing a pairing message which the server verifies, storing the device public key.
+After pairing, requests are signed, and the server issues short‑lived session tokens as well as one‑time worker join tokens.

+Workers exchange a join token for a persistent credential used to authenticate their connection.

 ## TODO

 The status of this project is a working proof of concept that I think can function day-to-day reliably.